 I write personal essays, articles, fiction and poetry.
-These pieces have appeared both online and in print, in literary magazines and anthologies, including in an installment of a NYT bestselling humor series.
-I owe a great portion of moving in these directions to blogging, and feel gratitude toward every single reader.
+These pieces have appeared both online and in print, in literary magazines and anthologies, including in an installment of a NYT bestselling humor series, and a notable mention in Best American Essays 2019.
+I owe a great portion of movement in this direction to blogging, and feel gratitude toward every single reader.

 “Why I Don’t Want to Marry the Man I Love” (Harper’s Bazaar)